Return to Koh Chang Restaurants – Our Beach by Beach Guide

 Klong Prao Beach Restaurants

-Klong Prao Beach restaurants cover the full range of options from Thai to Italian and Greek, Korean, and Japanese to burgers and steaks, with plenty of cafes and bakeries too.
+Klong Prao Beach restaurants cover the full range of options from Thai to Italian, Korean, Indian to burgers and steaks, with plenty of cafes and bakeries too.

 You can jump straight to to each section:-